tajhlande/lmae/README.md

 This library is built on top of the RGB LED display driver written by Henner Zeller, found here: [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) You'll need to build that first, as this library depends on it for access to the LED matrix.

-Some of the python pieces of that library are here, because they need to be present for this code to run.
-But you should build that library to get all of the needed binaries, which are not checked into source.
+In particular, you need to `make install` the python 3 bindings to get all of the needed binaries, which are not included in this project.

-Follow the instructions there to build and install the python 3 binding.

 On my Pi with the latest version of the library, I also had to follow the guidance to switch off on-board sound (`dtparam=audio=off` in `/boot/config.txt`)